Pilea peperomioides Diels

 Chinese Money Plant likes bright indirect light.
 This plant is a relatively fast grower during the growing season from spring to fall.
 It should be rotated regularly to keep the main stem growing upright because the plant will turn all of its leaves towards the light.

 Use well-draining potting soil and repot it when the roots are coming out of the bottom of the pot.

 Use half diluted all-purpose houseplant fertilizer once a month during the growing season.

 This plant is very easy to propagate because it puts out baby plants through the soil.
-When it becomes a well-established plantlet, you can separate it from the mother plant with a clean, sharp knife and put it into moist soil (and keep the soil moist until it starts to grow new leaves) or into the water for root development.
+Then, when they become well-established plantlets, you can separate them from the mother plant with a clean, sharp knife and put them into moist soil (and keep the soil moist until it starts to grow new leaves) or into the water for root development.

 - Back to genus Pilea

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.